What is an SLA?

 What an SLA Should Be

 Drilling down and explaining all the particulars of what makes up an SLA is not common practice.
-Often there is a pretty big layer of ambiguity in the conversation and disclaimers of “best effort” or “within reason” are relied upon in the event that a customer feels that expectations are not being met.
+Often, there is a pretty big layer of ambiguity in the conversation, and disclaimers of “best effort” or “within reason” are relied upon in the event that a customer feels that expectations are not being met.
 When you press for more detailed information about your SLA, you may find that there is likely a difference between what you thought you were getting and what it actually will look like when $&!# hits the fan.

 That’s why at M Global, we are so committed to spelling out every detail.
 Owner and CEO Steve Oono talks about why this is so important to him in Setting Client Expectations.
-If you'd like to learn more, check out our SLAs or give us a call!